How does this medication work? What will it do for me?

 For the treatment of pJIA, for children who weigh 30 kg or more, the starting dose is 162 mg subcutaneously, on the same day of the week, every second week.
 For children who weigh less than 30 kg, the dose is 162 mg subcutaneously every three weeks.
 Your doctor may adjust the frequency of the dose based on how well the medication works for your child.

 If you are injecting the medication yourself, your doctor or health care professional will show you how to inject the medication properly and have you inject your first dose in the office or clinic.
 If you have any questions about how to use your medication, contact your doctor or health care professional.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are receiving the medication without consulting your doctor.

 This medication must be refrigerated at 2°C to 8°C. Do not freeze.
-Once the medication has been removed from refrigeration, it must be used within 8 hours and should not be kept above 30°C. Protect this medication from light, and keep it out of the reach of children.
+Once the prefilled syringe or auto-injector has been removed from refrigeration, it must be used within 14 days and should not be kept above 30°C. The auto-injector for subcutaneous injection should be allowed to sit at room temperature for 45 minutes prior to injection.
+If you are using the prefilled syringes, they need to be removed from the refrigerator 25 to 30 minutes before injecting the dose.
+Protect this medication from light, and keep it out of the reach of children.